 Memphis, TN 38117

-In a city that calls itself the Birthplace of Rock n’ Roll, Memphis Botanic Garden has to compete with the city’s biggest and most famous attractions, like Sun Studio, Stax Museum, the National Civil Rights Museum and of course Elvis Presley’s Graceland.
+In a city that calls itself the Birthplace of Rock n’ Roll, Memphis Botanic Garden has to compete with the city’s biggest and most famous attractions.
+For instance, there are Sun Studio, Stax Museum, the National Civil Rights Museum and Elvis Presley’s Graceland.
 But this phenomenal attraction bordering Audubon Park and the University of Memphis is consistently mentioned as one of America’s best botanical gardens.
 That’s not to mention that it’s certified as a Level 4 arboretum, the highest level of accreditation.
 If you go, make sure to visit the beautiful red bridge in the Japanese garden.

 New Orleans Botanical Garden